 So, because you don’t really want to die, you say “Man, I really need help.”
-And even though it takes all your remaining mental strength, you push yourself towards someone; maybe it’s a loved one, a best friend or in your despite bid for help, you seek out your boss, anyone!
+And even though it takes all your remaining mental strength, you push yourself towards someone.
+Maybe it’s a loved one, a best friend, or in your desperate bid for help, you seek out your boss… anyone!

 Now that you have realized just how close to a crisis you are, you realize that your fear and silence are killing you.
-You approach your best friend and with a low sobering tone, you say, “I’m hurting dude; I want to die.”
-Finally, you were strong enough to say it; to seek help, only to be met with “Man, don’t talk that way!”
-The next words out of your best friend’s mouth is, well, anything that doesn’t have to do with the dreaded “S” word.
+You approach your best friend and in a low sobering tone, you say, “I’m hurting, dude; I want to die.”
+Finally, you were strong enough to say it, to seek help – only to be met with “Man, don’t talk that way!”
+The next words out of your best friend’s mouth are, well, anything that doesn’t have to do with the dreaded “S” word.

 With that said, what if you legitimately don’t know what to do for them?
 Below is a free sample download of how to help someone who is reaching out.

 But… Where does this leave the person in pain?

 Now what?
 Unfortunately, all the courage you mustered was for naught.
 And as a result, you sneak back into the shadows of silence, having your painful decision to end it reaffirmed by the words “Don’t talk that way.”
 It may even make one feel like no one cares.
 If they were feeling lonely before, they are now really feeling it – because they feel like no one cares.
 As painful as an experience like this can be, we need to advocate for ourselves.
 In my view this means resting and regrouping until one is strong enough to ask for help again.
 This time, seek out someone else.
 If that doesn’t work, start the cycle over.
 As someone who is suicidal, I work off this model because I know that someone, somewhere will help… With that said, this is no easy feat to keep putting yourself through, but it has worked for me.
 Worth a try?